Georgia Sheriff Punished Inmates by Forcing Them in Restraint Chairs for Hours: Feds

 The indictment states G.H. ultimately turned himself in—and was strapped into the restraint chair for several hours after a confrontation with Hill.

-The Clayton County Sheriff’s Office and Hill did not immediately respond to The Daily Beast’s request for comment.
+The Clayton County Sheriff’s Office did not immediately respond to The Daily Beast’s request for comment.